vicaub/product-scanner/README.md

 https://facebook.github.io/react-native/docs/debugging

-Idea :
 - shake your phone
 - click allow JS remote debugging
 - go to your computer navigator dev tools

 ## Run tests

 First install jest : `npm install -g jest`

 Run tests : `jest`

-Jest creates snapshots of the current output and later compare the output to the snapshots it has saved.
+Jest creates snapshots of the current output and later compares the output to the snapshots it has saved.

-If you want to change the expected output (and the snapshots so that future tests won't fail), run `jest -u`
+If you want to change the expected output (and the snapshots so that future tests won't fail), run `jest -u`.